Learn about the origins of clairvoyance and psychic abilities. Understand how to spot their grifter con-man tactics, so

 - Psychometry or Psychoscopy — is the ability to gain information by touching a person or an object.
 Peter Popoff was a popular televangelist who used this ploy.
 But he was caught red-handed using an earpiece to receive radio messages from his wife.
 She gave him the names, addresses, and ailments of audience members during Popoff-led religious services.
 He still performs his routine on the Christian Faith movement.

 - Retrocognition or post cognition — This is the ability to perceive past events.
 Using memory recall techniques, almost anyone can gain insight into their history.
 Misuse of the imagination can stretch genuine memories beyond actual events.

 - Telepathy — Reading the minds of others goes along with psychoscopy.
 It is the ability to transmit or receive thoughts.

 Psychic and Medium Abilities

 Magical showmanship is still the main cash generator.
 Spiritualists moved to the USA in the early 1900s, pandering to the new wealthy industrialists.
-Since that time, psychic readings moved to the telephone and now are online.
+Since that time, psychic readings have moved to the telephone and now are online.
 Here they use the internet to research their prospective clients.
 Beware.
 They can use any information online as a “sweet spot” to be leveraged.

 Above all, the Spiritualist must be a good showman.
 They often begin their training by conducting sleight-of-hand tricks at magic shows.
 Spiritualists claim to have precognition.
-They will contact the deceased and relay messages or act as an intercessor to facilitate miracles of healing and prosperity for a price.
+They will contact the deceased and relay messages or act as intercessors to facilitate miracles of healing and prosperity for a price.